Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   webpack-dev-starter compiles app.
 -   index.html is loaded into browser
 -   file watcher is started to watch for changes.
 Ejecting
--   There is a script in Create React App called eject that allows you to 'eject' your application and expose all the hidden stuff.
+-   There is a script in Create React App called eject that allows you to ‘eject’ your application and expose all the hidden stuff.
 Preparing to deploy a React application for production
 -   Defining Env Variables

 Configuring the supported browsers